elastic/azure-marketplace/README.md

 * supply a PKCS#12 archive containing the key and certificate with the `esHttpCertBlob` parameter (and optional passphrase with `esHttpCertPassword`) containing the certs and private key to secure the HTTP layer.
-This certificate will be used by all nodes within the cluster, and Kibana will be configured to trust the certificate CA (if CA certs are present within the archive).
+This certificate will be used by all nodes within the cluster, and
-One way to generate a PKCS#12 archive is using [Elastic's certutil command](https://www.elastic.co/guide/en/elasticsearch/reference/current/certutil.html).

 **_or_**